CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 This means namespaces called *pgouser1* and *pgouser2* will be created as part of the default installation.

+{{% notice warning %}}In Kuberenetes versions prior to 1.12 (including Openshift up through 3.11), there is a liimitation that requires an extra step during installation for the operator to fucntion properly with watched namespaces.
+This limitation does not exist when using Kubernetes 1.12+.
+When a list of namespaces are provided through the NAMESPACE environment variable, the setupnamespaces.sh script handles the limitation properly in both the bash and ansible installation.

+However, if the user wishes to add a new watched namespace after installation, Where the user would normally use _pgo create namespace_ to add the new namespace, they should instead run the add-targeted-namespace.sh script, regardless of installation method.
+Again, this is only required when running on a Kuberenetes distribution whose version is below 1.12.
+In Kubernetes version 1.12+ the _pgo create namespace_ command works as expected.

+{{% /notice %}}

 The *PGO_OPERATOR_NAMESPACE* environment variable is a comma separated list of namespace values that the Operator itself will be deployed into.
 For the installation example, this value is set as follows: